rlugojr/linkurious-enterprise-manual/administrate/audit_trail.md

 - `enabled`: must be true to enable this feature
 - `logFolder`: where to store the log file.
 This path is relative to the `data` directory located at the root of your Linkurious installation
 - `fileSizeLimit`: maximum size in byte of a log file.
 The audit-trail system performs files rotations in order to avoid enormous log files
-- `logResult`: set it to `true` to log the result of the performed operation and not only the operation itself
 - `strictMode`: set it to `true` to ensure that the operation has been logged before returning the result to the user.
 Might have a big impact on the server responsiveness
 - `mode`: `rw` to log read and write actions. `r` to log only read actions. `w` to log only write actions.